mowzie/Resume/README.md

 *<datetime> 2018-2020 <datetime>*
 **Faithlife** - Software Developer: Faithlife

-* Full-stack developer on Sites project (a web page maker).
+* Developed new web features using **C#** and **React** and **MVC WebForms**
-   * Developed various features in *React* that called other teams APIs in *C#*.
+* Created and maintained new RESTful API routes as well as updating old routes
-* Back-end developer on Platform Team.
+* Incorporated new tests in **NUnit** as API routes were created/updated
 * Refactored legacy code for internal tools to use API routes
 * Performed updates and speedups for several pages - such as decreasing a page load time by 20x by selectivly fetching data through API.

 *<datetime> 2014-2015 <datetime>*